craigermcgreger/NTCIP_8008/docs/documentation-conventions.md

 contribution within the Git environment (e.g., Git, GitHub), developing project documentation requires the following tools:

-- **A text editor,** which is used to create and edit markdwon and yaml files,
+- **A text editor,** which is used to create and edit markdown and yaml files,
 - **Python,** which is required to run MkDocs,
 - **MkDocs,** which is an open-source tool for translating a set of markdown files into a static website, and